pingcap/tidb/docs/design/2022-03-31-concurrent-ddl-framawork.md

 When upgrading a cluster, CDC should upgrade before TiDB and be able to watch the key of the finished job in **table** and **queue** at the same time.
 After several versions, CDC can remove the code of watching the key in **queue**.

+### How to change the tables(`tidb_ddl_job`, `tidb_ddl_reorg`, `tidb_ddl_history`) meta?

+If a new field is required in `tidb_ddl_job`, we can use a `ALTER TABLE` statement to add the field, the important thing is make this DDL run successfully.
+Consider the rolling upgrade progress, only the first instance will run the upgrade SQL, at this time, the DDL owner will be the other TiDB instance, so that the DDL will be executed successfully by the other old TiDB instance.

 ## Test Design